dvcrn/wework-cli/README.md

    wework book 2023-06-01,2023-06-03,2023-06-05 --location-uuid YOUR_LOCATION_UUID --username your_username --password your_password

-You can also use the `--city` option with the `spaces` action to list available spaces in a specific city:
+You can also use the `--city` option with the `desks` action to list available desks in a specific city:

-wework spaces 2023-06-01 --city "New York" --username your_username --password your_password
+wework desks 2023-06-01 --city "New York" --username your_username --password your_password

+4. List your upcoming bookings:

+   wework bookings --username your_username --password your_password

 For more information on available options, use: